 If it’s always been on your bucket list to swim with dolphins, New Zealand won’t disappoint.
 In Kaikoura, if whale watching and swimming with seals wasn’t enough marine mammal action for you, there’s also the opportunity to hop in the water with some wild dusky dolphins!

-Dolphin Encounter Kaikoura run three tours a day in summer, Nov-April, at 5:30am, 8:30am and 12:30pm and two in winter, May-October, at 8:30am and 12:30pm.
-The Kaikoura dolphin swim books up well in advance so plan ahead if this is on your list of things to do in Kaikoura and you really want to tick swimming with dolphins off your bucket list, as it was, sadly, already fully booked out when we were there.
+Dolphin Encounter Kaikoura run three tours a day in summer, Nov-April, at 5:30 am, 8:30 am and 12:30 pm and two in winter, May-October, at 8:30 am and 12:30 pm.
+The Kaikoura Dolphin Encounter is an extremely popular New Zealand wildlife experience and it books up well in advance.
+Plan ahead if this is on your list of things to do in Kaikoura and you really want to tick swimming with dolphins off your bucket list, as it was, sadly, already fully booked out when we were there.

 But never fear, there’s the chance to swim with these bottlenosed buddies by yourself in Porpoise Bay in the Catlins too.
 Hector’s dolphins, the smallest and rarest dolphin in the world, often feed close to shore and Porpoise Bay is unique in that it’s the only place they come so close to shore without being lured in by people feeding them.